Militia (United Kingdom): The Special Reserve

 The militia was transformed into the Special Reserve by the military reforms of Haldane in the reforming post 1906 Liberal government.
 In 1908 the militia infantry battalions were redesignated as "reserve" and a number were amalgamated or disbanded.
-Numbered Territorial Force battalions, ranking after the Special Reserve, were formed from the volunteer units at the same time.
 Altogether, 101 infantry battalions, 33 artillery regiments and two engineer regiments of special reservists were formed.

+In contrast with the soldier serving in the militia, those who served under Special Reserve terms of service had an obligation to serve overseas, as stipulated in paragraph 54.
+The standards of medical fitness were lower than for recruits to the regular infantry.
+The possibility of enlisting in the army under Regular terms of service were facilitated under paragraph 38, one precondition was that the recruit 'fulfils the necessary physical requirements.'

+A further contrast was the replacement of several weeks of preliminary training with six months of full time training upon enlisting in the Special Reserve.

 Upon mobilisation, the special reserve units would be formed at the depot and continue training while guarding vulnerable points in Britain.
 The special reserve units remained in Britain throughout the First World War, but their rank and file did not, since the object of the special reserve was to supply drafts of replacements for the overseas units of the regiment.
-The original militiamen soon disappeared, and the battalions became training units pure and simple.

 The Special Reserve reverted to its militia designation in 1921, then to Supplementary Reserve in 1924, though the units were effectively placed in "suspended animation" until disbanded in 1953.